SK53/indicia-docs/site-building/instant-indicia/features/verification.rst

 control of verifier preferences and that the Data Cleaner and associated rule modules are enabled on the warehouse to automate flagging of records which need thorough checking.

+The verification page uses Ajax to send your decisions to the server without updating the  whole page.
+For this to work your verifiers must be granted the "IForm AJAX Proxy passthrough" privilege.

 .. todo::

   Flesh this out and screenshot